Arnie09/Python_scripts/README.md

 * The script must solve a task, a day to day task more conveniently.
 * The script should run uniformly across all machines having the same OS.
+* If the script is dependant on some open source programs please include the program/the link of the program

+## How to run the scripts :

+Since all the scripts are made with Python, it is necessary to have python in your system.
+The additional libraries required by each script has been written in the requirements section of the specific program below!

 ## Scripts descriptions :